Brentwood’s Chipper Service Makes the Switch to Paper Bags

 - Brush must be behind the curb with cut ends towards the curb.

 - Brush must be eight feet long or shorter and not stacked higher than three feet.

 - Limbs and stumps larger than six inches in diameter will not be picked up.

 - Debris that is the byproduct of commercial cutting/trimming will not be accepted.

 - Leaves and grass clippings will be collected in brown paper bags only.Plastic bags will not be accepted.

 - Do not stack brush, clippings or other leaves near stationary objects like fire hydrants, storm drains, or catch basins.

 **If a pile violates of any of the rules and is not picked up, residents will receive a door hanger on the flag of your mailbox with a box checked giving a reason why.

 Currently the department uses two employees, working on each of the six chipper trucks for eight hours a day to remove all debris.
 Beginning in 2019, the City of Brentwood will introduce a grapple truck which will collect brush more efficiently.
 The grapple truck will require only one operator, increase speed, and reduce Injury and employee fatigue.
 Grapple trucks will be used during storm clean-up, or large debris blocking a spillway, culvert, or road.

 Residents can find paper bags for debris collection at most local hardware and grocery stores.
-The City of Brentwood will be passing out free paper bags at the Walk in the Park event Sunday September 16 at Smith Park from 2-6 pm.
 More information on the Chipper Program can be found online.